OGGM/oggm.github.io/_posts/2022-05-09-6th-workshop-announcement.md

 and internet (4G eduroam and University of Oslo guest login).

 ### Workshop fee
-The final workshop fee is not confirmed yet, but we anticipate:
+The final workshop fee is not confirmed yet, but we anticipate ca. 250 NOK/person/night for accommodation and ca. 900 NOK/person/day for meals.
-Accommodation costs: 250 NOK/person/night
-Meals (breakfast, lunch, dinner): ca. 900 NOK/person/day

 ### Registration
 If you wish to participate in the workshop, please fill out the following [form](https://forms.gle/dgv7eynpyQ9VG6M79).
-Due to the limited capacity of the workshop location, we would kindly like to ask you to do so before 31 May (indicating your interest does not mean you're registered right away for the workshop).
+Due to the limited capacity of the workshop location, **we would kindly like to ask you to do so before 31 May** (indicating your interest does not mean you're registered right away for the workshop).
-If you have any questions please send an e-mail to info@oggm.org.
+If you have any questions please send an e-mail to [info@oggm.org](mailto:info@oggm.org).

 ### Organizers
 Anouk Vlug, Regine Hock, Fabien Maussion and Ben Marzeion